blueork/odin-recipes/README.md

 # odin-recipes

-My First HTML Project.
+My First HTML Project under the The Onion Project.
 Using HTML, git and github for this project.
 A simple recipe website.
 Brutalism at its peak.